-BUSI 2305# BUSINESS STATISTICS (3-0) CREDIT 3 Prerequisite(s): MATH 1324 or MATH 1314; BCIS 1305/1405 Descriptive and inferential statistical techniques for business and economic decision-making.
+BUSI 2305# BUSINESS STATISTICS (3-0) CREDIT 3

+Prerequisite(s): MATH 1324 or MATH 1314; BCIS 1305/1405

+Descriptive and inferential statistical techniques for business and economic decision-making.
 Topics include the collection, description, analysis, and summarization of data; probability; discrete and continuous random variables; the binomial and normal distributions; sampling distributions; tests of hypotheses; estimation and confidence intervals; linear regression; and correlation analysis.
 Statistical software is used to analyze data throughout the course.
 (BUSI 2305 is included in the Business Field of Study.)

-CETT 1302 ELECTRICITY PRINCIPLES (2-4) CREDIT 3 Principles of electricity including proper use of test equipment, A/C and D/C circuits, and component theory and operations.
-DIGITAL FUNDAMENTALS (2-4) CREDIT 3 CETT 1325 An entry level course in digital electronics to include numbering systems, logic gates, Boolean algebra, and combinational logic.
-CETT 1341 SOLID STATE CIRCUITS (2-4) CREDIT 3 Prerequisite: CETT 1302 or Instructor Approval A study of various semiconductor devices incorporated in circuits and their applications.
+CETT 1302 ELECTRICITY PRINCIPLES (2-4) CREDIT 3

+Principles of electricity including proper use of test equipment, A/C and D/C circuits, and component theory and operations.

+CETT 1325 DIGITAL FUNDAMENTALS (2-4) CREDIT 3

+An entry level course in digital electronics to include numbering systems, logic gates, Boolean algebra, and combinational logic.

+CETT 1341 SOLID STATE CIRCUITS (2-4) CREDIT 3

+A study of various semiconductor devices incorporated in circuits and their applications.
 Emphasis on circuit construction, measurements, and analysis.

-MICROPROCESSOR (2-4) CREDIT 3 CETT 1345 Prerequisite: CETT 1349 or Instructor Approval (Offered only in fall semester) An introductory course in microprocessor software and hardware: architecture, timing sequence, operation, and programming.
+CETT 1345 MICROPROCESSOR (2-4) CREDIT 3

+An introductory course in microprocessor software and hardware: architecture, timing sequence, operation, and programming.
 Discussion of appropriate software diagnostic language and tools.

-CETT 1349 DIGITAL SYSTEMS (2-4) CREDIT 3 Prerequisite: CETT 1325 or Instructor Approval (Offered only in spring semester) A course in electronics covering digital systems.
+CETT 1349 DIGITAL SYSTEMS (2-4) CREDIT 3

+A course in electronics covering digital systems.
 Emphasis on application and troubleshooting digital systems.

-CETT 1357 LINEAR INTEGRATED CIRCUITS (2-4) CREDIT 3 Prerequisite: CETT 1341 (Offered only in spring semester) A study of characteristics, operations, and testing of linear integrated circuits.
+CETT 1357 LINEAR INTEGRATED CIRCUITS (2-4) CREDIT 3

+Prerequisite: CETT 1341

+A study of characteristics, operations, and testing of linear integrated circuits.
 Applications include instrumentation and active filtering.

-CHEM 1406# INTRODUCTORY CHEMISTRY I (3-3) CREDIT 4 (030/090) Prerequisite: Texas Success Initiative complete in Reading and Math.
+CHEM 1406# INTRODUCTORY CHEMISTRY I (3-3) CREDIT 4 (030/090)

 Survey course introducing chemistry.
 Topics may include inorganic, organic, biochemistry, food/physiological chemistry, and environmental/consumer chemistry.
 Designed for allied health students and for students who are not science majors.

-GENERAL CHEMISTRY I (3-3) CREDIT 4 (030/090) CHEM 1411# Prerequisite: A grade of "C" or better in MATH 1314 or more advanced college mathematics course plus Texas Success Initiative complete in reading.
-(Offered only in fall semester) Fundamental principles of chemistry for majors in the sciences, health sciences, and engineering; topics include measurements, fundamental properties of matter, states of matter, chemical reactions, chemical stoichiometry, periodicity of elemental properties, atomic structure, chemical bonding, molecular structure, solutions, properties of gases, and an introduction to thermodynamics and descriptive chemistry.
+CHEM 1411# GENERAL CHEMISTRY I (3-3) CREDIT 4 (030/090)

+Prerequisite: A grade of "C" or better in MATH 1314 or more advanced college mathematics course plus Texas Success Initiative complete in reading.

+Fundamental principles of chemistry for majors in the sciences, health sciences, and engineering; topics include measurements, fundamental properties of matter, states of matter, chemical reactions, chemical stoichiometry, periodicity of elemental properties, atomic structure, chemical bonding, molecular structure, solutions, properties of gases, and an introduction to thermodynamics and descriptive chemistry.
 Basic laboratory experiments supporting theoretical principles presented in lecture; introduction of the scientific method, experimental design, data collection and analysis, and preparation of laboratory reports.

-CHEM 1412# GENERAL CHEMISTRY II (3-3) CREDIT 4 (030/090) Prerequisite: A grade of C or better in CHEM 1411 (Offered only in spring semester) Chemical equilibrium; phase diagrams and spectrometry; acid-base concepts; thermodynamics; kinetics; electrochemistry; nuclear chemistry; an introduction to organic chemistry and descriptive inorganic chemistry.
+CHEM 1412# GENERAL CHEMISTRY II (3-3) CREDIT 4 (030/090)

+Prerequisite: A grade of C or better in CHEM 1411

+Chemical equilibrium; phase diagrams and spectrometry; acid-base concepts; thermodynamics; kinetics; electrochemistry; nuclear chemistry; an introduction to organic chemistry and descriptive inorganic chemistry.
 Basic laboratory experiments supporting theoretical principles presented in lecture; introduction of the scientific method, experimental design, chemical instrumentation, data collection and analysis, and preparation of laboratory reports.

-ORGANIC CHEMISTRY I LAB (0-3) CREDIT 1 CHEM 2123# Prerequisite: A grade of C or better in CHEM 1312 and CHEM 1112, or CHEM 1412 General Chemistry II (Lecture and Laboratory) Corequisite: CHEM 2323-Organic Chemistry I (Offered only in fall semester) This laboratory-based course accompanies CHEM 2323, Organic Chemistry I. Laboratory activities will reinforce fundamental principles of organic chemistry, including the structure, bonding, properties, and reactivity of organic molecules; and properties and behavior of organic compounds and their derivatives.
+CHEM 2123# ORGANIC CHEMISTRY I LAB (0-3) CREDIT 1

+Prerequisite: A grade of C or better in CHEM 1312 and CHEM 1112, or CHEM 1412 General Chemistry II (Lecture and Laboratory)

+Corequisite: CHEM 2323-Organic Chemistry I

+This laboratory-based course accompanies CHEM 2323, Organic Chemistry I. Laboratory activities will reinforce fundamental principles of organic chemistry, including the structure, bonding, properties, and reactivity of organic molecules; and properties and behavior of organic compounds and their derivatives.
 Emphasis is placed on organic synthesis and mechanisms.
 Includes study of covalent and ionic bonding, nomenclature, stereochemistry, structure and reactivity, reaction mechanisms, functional groups, and synthesis of simple molecules.
 Methods for the purification and identification of organic compounds will be examined.